AngelCampos/txtools/README.md

 DT <- tx_makeDT_covNucFreq(reads_SE, geneAnnot = dm3_geneAnnot, genome = dm3_genome)
 ```

-The resulting DT comprise all summarized information from the RNA-seq
+The resulting txDT comprise all summarized information from the RNA-seq
 reads aligned to the genome and contained within the genes in the gene
 annotation (this example consists of only the top 10 expressed genes).
 For more information on the columns of DT consult the